-In January 2015, P. ovis was detected in a skin sample from a cria with otitis externa in an alpaca holding in Sør Trøndelag County.
+In January 2015, P. ovis was detected in a skin sample from a cria (young alpaca) with otitis externa in an alpaca holding in Trøndelag County.
 During 2015, P. ovis was detected in samples from alpacas in two contact holdings and finally in samples from a llama and a dwarf goat in a zoo with no epidemiological connection to the other positive holdings.
-During 2016, P. ovis was detected in another four holdings; three lama- and one alpaca holdings.
+During 2016, P. ovis was detected in an additional four holdings; three llama- and one alpaca.

 Psoroptic mange is known to be present in Ilamas and alpacas, but is considered a minor problem because it only causes superficial lesions.
-Psoroptes mites live on the surface of the skin and in camelids they are particularly associated with ear canal lesions causing otitis externa with pruritus, crusting and alopecia of the ear pinna, and characteristic concentric dry flakes in the ear canal (5).
+However, Psoroptes mites in camelids are associated with ear canal lesions causing otitis externa with pruritus, crusting and alopecia of the ear pinna, and characteristic concentric dry flakes in the ear canal (5).